 Small business owners probably receive the most outrageous quote ranges from web developers than from any other industry.
-We have compared quotes for a standard 12-page website, consisting of a simple quote request form and a slideshow banner on the front page, that ranged from $99 to $9,550?
+We have compared quotes for a standard 12-page website, consisting of a simple quote request form and a blog, that ranged from $499 to $19,550?
 Why the insane price tags?
 What are you really paying for?

-Assuming you're providing all of the website content - logo, copy, photos, images and perhaps even a portion of the graphics, $99 is still likely to come with a catch.
+Assuming you're providing all of the website content - logo, copy, photos, images, and perhaps even a portion of the graphics, $499 is still likely to come with a catch.
+There will be minimal to no tweaking included; change orders, add-ons, or customizations, forget it.
+The website will likely have insane bugs you'll notice later - especially on a mobile device.
 There are three categories of “cheap websites.”

 Editing and customizing cheap websites is severely limited.
 There might be 1000 other businesses that have a site that looks identical to yours.
 A cheap website only allows you to work with a very rigid and narrowly defined framework.
 Chances are, you probably don’t even have ownership rights to the website but are renting it from an online website builder or template factory at an additional monthly cost.
 Such websites often have zero marketability online so they’re often scrapped when the owner realizes there’s no return on investment.